 The Burmilla has the best features of both the Burmese and the Chinchilla.
 Burmillas love to play and access to toys and scratching posts are important, as is daily attention from their owners as they are an affectionate cat and enjoy being a part of the family.

 Words used to describe the Burmilla include intelligent, playful, affectionate, gentle, sweet-tempered.

 The Burmilla comes in 5 colours of either shaded or tipped: Black, Blue, Brown, Chocolate, and Lilac.

 The Burmilla is a healthy breed, however, due to its Chinchilla (Persian) background, polycystic kidney disease can occur.
 Breeders should DNA test all breeding stock to ensure their cats aren’t carriers.

-Dental care is important for all teeth and they should be regularly brushed with a pet-friendly toothbrush and toothpaste (never use human toothpaste), as well as feeding raw chicken necks or cubes of beef two to three times a week.
+Dental care is important for all cats, brush the teeth with a pet-friendly toothbrush and toothpaste (never use human toothpaste), and feed raw chicken necks or cubes of beef two to three times a week.

 Annual veterinary exams are a must and regular parasite control.

 With their medium energy level and laid back nature Burmillas are ideal for singles, families and the elderly.